worktif/purem_sandbox/README.md

 ---

-## 📈 Performance Update – May 2025

-🚀 Performance increased at least 2× across all benchmarks

-We've revisited and optimized every core performance-critical path in Purem.
-Through a series of low-level enhancements and architecture-specific optimizations, the system now demonstrates at least double the speed compared to previous versions – with real-world benchmarks confirming these improvements on all supported platforms.

----

 **The New Standard**
 Optimized for **x86-64**, **Intel**, and **ARM (Apple Silicon M1–M4)** servers.

----

-## About

 This repository contains **real-world benchmarks** for the Purem core technology, designed for **maximum performance testing** and **local validation**.